 I also love that these are tons healthier than my good ol Bisquick boys.
 Ingredients like whole wheat and oats make me feel better about a belly full of pancakes.
 Now only if I could resist the bacon and syrup!
 Oh well, you can’t have it all.

-One last thing I want to tell you about these before I share the recipe: You can make a huge amount of mix and just keep it in your fridge for future use.
+One last thing I want to tell you about these before I share the recipe: You can make a huge amount of dry mix and just keep it in your fridge for future use.
 When you want to make some pancakes, just scoop out one or two cups of the mix and follow the recipe.
 I recently double batched the recipe mix and stuck half of it in my deep freeze.
 Can you tell I love this stuff?

 Without further ado…